vcync/modV-Workshop/README.md

 * In `Groups`, click on the `New Group` button and see a new group under the first group
 * Initially, the group is disabled, so let's enable it by clicking on the checkbox in the top left corner
-* We also want to rename it, which can be done by double clicking on the group label `New Group` and entering a text
+* We also want to rename it, which can be done by double clicking on the group label `New Group` and entering a text (e.g. `My Group in modV`)
 * Confirm this by pressing the Enter key

 This makes it possible to group modules together that work well with each other.
-And during a live performance we can enable / disable a couple of modules at the same time.
+And during a live performance we can enable / disable a couple of modules at the same time by enabling / disabling the group.

+## Use a filter: Optical Flow Distort

+We add another filter:

+* In the `Gallery` find the `Optical Flow Distort` ISF module
+* Add it into the group we created (.e.g `My Group in modV`) and enable it
+* Change the `Alpha` to `0.5` and `Blend` to `Color Burn`

+Groups can inherit the output of other groups and change the output of the modules inside of it.

 ## Save / Load a preset